cloud-66-internal/help.cloud66.com/_includes/references/account/team-accounts.md

 - Power user
 - Administrator

 By definition, any user with access to an application will automatically be given the rights for the lower levels of permissions.
-For example, a user who can control an application will also be able to deploy and view that same stack.
+For example, a user who can control an application will also be able to deploy and view that same application.
 You can even customize these pre-defined roles, however, we recommend adding a role for custom permissions.

 You also have the option of allowing team members to create a new application.
 The creator of an application becomes its default administrator, although this setting can be changed by the team leader.
 In addition to this, you can also allow a user to control permissions for others.